breve-xx/awesome-pizza/README.md

     - Content-Type: `application/json`
     - Schema: `SubmitOrderRequest`
 - **Responses**:
-    - `200 OK`: Returns a `SubmitOrderResponse` containing the order code for tracking.
+    - `201 Created`: Returns a `SubmitOrderResponse` containing the order code for tracking.
     - `400 Bad Request`: The request cannot be processed.

 ---